The Fever is proud to be West Georgia’s #1 Rated Studio since 2012!

 - Convenient location

 - Professional sprung dance floors and sound systems

-- No separation in the recreational dancers & competitive dancers for weekly technique class
+- No segregation in the recreational dancers & competitive dancers for weekly technique class

 - Proper student to teacher ratio